 CTS Corporation to Participate at the 25th Annual Needham Growth Conference

-/EIN News/ -- LISLE, Ill., Jan.
-05, 2023 (GLOBE NEWSWIRE) -- CTS Corporation (NYSE: CTS) announced today that Kieran O’Sullivan, President and Chief Executive Officer, will be participating at the 25th Annual Needham Growth Conference on January 10, 2023, at 3:45 p.m.
+LISLE, Ill., Jan.
+05, 2023 (GLOBE NEWSWIRE) -- CTS Corporation CTS announced today that Kieran O'Sullivan, President and Chief Executive Officer, will be participating at the 25th Annual Needham Growth Conference on January 10, 2023, at 3:45 p.m.
 (EDT) in New York City.
 You may access a live webcast of the event using this link or from the Investors section of the CTS Corporation website at www.ctscorp.com.
 The webcast will also be available for replay on this website for 90 days following the presentation.

 About CTS